-Believe me when I say everyone has a hard time addressing the topic of future long-term care plans with an aging loved one recently diagnosed with Alzheimer’s, or another type of dementia.
+Believe me when I say everyone has a hard time addressing the topic of future long-term care plans with an aging loved one recently diagnosed with Alzheimer’s, or any other stages of dementia or types of dementia.

 Ever since you can remember, your parents have taken on the responsibility of raising you and taking care of your basic needs.
-However, as the aging process takes its toll, the roles are reversed and us children end up taking care of our elderly parents.
-While this can be a difficult transition, it is especially challenging when the senior has been diagnosed with Alzheimer’s disease.
+However, as the aging process takes its toll, the roles are reversed and children end up being caregivers of our elderly parents.
+While this can be a difficult transition and create stress for both you and your parent, it is especially challenging when the senior has been diagnosed with Alzheimer’s disease or dementia.

-Once a diagnosis is made, there’s an immediate rush to take action and determine the right long-term care plan for your aging loved one.
-Sooner the better, before the grasp of dementia takes away their ability to properly reason.
+Once a diagnosis of dementia or Alzheimer’s disease is made, there’s an immediate rush to take action and determine the right long-term care plan for your aging loved one, especially if they have progressive dementia and require treatment.
+The sooner the better, before the grasp of dementia takes away their ability to properly reason and affect other aspects of brain health.

 In this article, we will cover the top Alzheimer’s care options for seniors and which one would be the best fit for your aging loved one.